jarfo/gcommands/README.md

 ```

 ### Results (Isolated word recognition, 31 words)
-Accuracy results for the train, validation and test sets using the default parameters (VGG16) and with data augmentation (VGG16 + sp)
+Accuracy results for the validation and test sets using the default parameters (VGG16) and with data augmentation (VGG16 + sp)

 | Model | Valid acc. | Test acc.| parameters and options |
 | ------------- | ------------- | ------------- | ------------- |